[HUMAN/NATURE]

 Under the Influence

-Glad to be part of Under the Influence a group exhibition that explores the dynamic and ever-evolving conversation between artists across time and space.
+a group exhibition that explores the dynamic and ever-evolving conversation between artists across time and space.
 This group exhibition invites artists to showcase how their work reflects the profound influence of others—whether through the inspiration drawn from contemporary peers, responses to past movements, or conversations with the art world at large.
 In this show, art is seen as a continuous dialogue where each creator builds upon the ideas and styles of those who came before them.
 Under the Influence is a celebration of how artistic expression transcends boundaries and creates new connections, where every piece tells a story of influence—be it through technique, concept, or thematic resonance.

 RECEPTION From 05/02/2025 - 5:00pm to 06/28/2025 - 8:00pm Lux Center for the Arts, WEST GALLERY